ablair-phac/CV-and-Portfolio/README.md

 - Explore data on **inequalities in COVID-19 mortality**, developed with the the Public Health Agency of Canada.
   (https://health-infobase.canada.ca/covid-19/inequalities-deaths/data-tool/)

+## Testimonials & Feedback

+### Teaching feedback
+> "I really enjoyed the way you presented the material it was very easy to understand and digest.
+Additionally, the interactive activities you incorporated throughout the presentation really helped to review and understand the material that was presented while also keeping me engaged.
+This was an amazing presentation with so much valuable information and I really enjoyed it!" - Student feedback, University of Toronto, Social Epidemiology (CH5419) Lecture

+> "Was so amazing!
+Loved the combination of you explaining but also leaving space for questions!
+Honestly cant think of anything to improve, it was so amazing!" - Student feedback, University of Toronto, Population Perspectives for Epidemiology (CHL5426H) Lecture"

+> "You provided an amazing lecture today, thank you!
+I found the brainstorming and interactive components of your lecture was very useful” [...]
+“The use of real data made the theoretical concepts more understandable" - Student feedback, University of Toronto, Social Determinants of Health (CHL 5105) Lecture

 ## Get In Touch
 Let's work together!
 For services, consulting, or collaboration, please reach out to alexandra.blair@phac-aspc.gc.ca and alexandra.blair@utoronto.ca.